alelles16/challenge_list_notes/README.md

 `docker-compose up`

-In this case, we are using requirements.txt to install dependencies, but in the future we could implement poetry to manage dependencies in Docker.
+In this case, we are using requirements.txt to install dependencies, but in the future, we could implement poetry to manage dependencies in Docker.

 Shut down the project: